TommyStarK/Hermes/DOCUMENTATION.md

 ### Server

 The TCP server class allows to create and use an asynchronous server.
 The server is using the polling model to detect when a client is trying to connect to the server.
-Before running the server, you must provide a callback to execute in case of connection.
+Before running the server, you must provide a callback to execute incase of connection.

 #### Methods: